Anatomy-Aware Text-Visual Fusion with Dual-Perspective Prompts for Fine-Grained Lumbar Spine Segmentation: Experiment configurations

-\textbf{\textit{Evaluation metrics.}} To assess ATM-Net's effectiveness, we employ metrics from two perspectives.
-The first focuses on \textit{region overlapping}, including the Dice Similarity Coefficient (DSC) and Jaccard Index (Jaccard).
-The second assesses \textit{boundary similarity}, including $95\%$ Hausdorff Distance (HD95) and Average Surface Distance (ASD).
+To demonstrate the effectiveness of ATM-Net, we employ metrics from two perspectives.
+The first focuses on \textit{\textbf{region overlapping}}, including the Dice Similarity Coefficient (DSC) and Jaccard Index (Jaccard).
+These metrics measure the intersection area between the predicted mask and the ground truth (GT) region, with the DSC being more sensitive to the segmentation performance of small targets.
+The second assesses \textit{\textbf{boundary similarity}}, including the $95\%$ Hausdorff Distance (HD95) and Average Surface Distance (ASD) being adopted to evaluate the accuracy and consistency of the segmentation boundaries.

-\section{Experimental Results and Analysis}
+\section{Experimental results and analysis}

-\subsection{Comparing Experiments}
+\subsection{Comparing experiments}